-Project Farmhouse will give sustainability a platform for dialogue and action – the first of its kind.
-A broad, dynamic range of programming will get hands dirty, plant ideas and foster healthier, greener decisions and actions.
+Project Farmhouse gives sustainability a platform for dialogue and action – the first of its kind.
+A broad, dynamic range of programming gets hands dirty, plant ideas and foster healthier, greener decisions and actions.

 We welcome you to Project Farmhouse!
 Visit our calendar of events to find an event that interests you.
 And if you are looking to rent the space: know your donation underwrites hands-on environmental education.